If you are suffering from the symptoms of an enlarged prostate, then you are more than likely looking for ways to reduce

 - Coldwater fish like salmon, trout, and sardines.
-They are high in omega 3 fatty acids which help to reduce inflammation in the body, as well as the prostate.
+They are high in omega 3 fatty acids which help to reduce inflammation in the body, as well as help with prostate reduction.

 - Tomatoes, berries, and citrus fruits are rich in antioxidants and vit C, which combat free radicals rampaging round in the body, causing inflammation and infections in many organs.

 - Leafy green vegetables contain a chemical called sulforaphane.
 This chemical is believed to target cancer cells and promote a healthy prostate.
 Good options to include are broccoli, cauliflower, cabbage, and Brussels sprouts.

 - Nuts are rich in trace minerals such as zinc, which is found in high concentrations in the prostate.
 Tests have shown that zinc may help balance testosterone and DHT in the prostate, and so help to prevent enlargement.
 Shellfish and legumes are also rich in zinc.

 - More research is needed, but onions and garlic may also be helpful to the prostate.